 Cash equivalents may include money market funds, repurchase agreements, investment agreements and any other investments, primarily obligations of the U.S. Treasury and U.S. Government Agencies, which have maturities of 90 or less days at the time of purchase.
-As of June 30, 2005 and 2004, all of CDA's cash equivalents are invested in a money market mutual fund which is more fully described in Note 3.
+As of June 30, 2006 and 2005, all cash equivalents are invested in a money market mutual fund which is more fully described in Note 3.